odhran-kainos/blog/post/22 - Principles of Automated Testing.md

   in-memory thousands of times faster than if they had to keep interacting with the database.

-Essentially, this involves taking a monolothic application which looks like:
+Essentially, this involves taking a monolithic application which looks like: